'We were so close,' says diplomat as another Cyprus reunification bid flops

 Cyprus talks have collapsed before, most spectacularly in 2004, when Greek Cypriots rejected a U.N. reunification blueprint in a referendum while Turkish Cypriots backed it.

-On that occasion, it took several years for the United Nations to re-engage.
+On that occasion, it took several years for the United Nations to re-engage in a conflict viewed as a diplomats' graveyard; it has seen more than 25 special UN envoys over the years.

+In Turkey, Prime Minister Binali Yildirim said his country would maintain a constructive stance, adding that the Greek side had not done so.

+"Of course, what is indispensable for us is that no matter what result is obtained or what topic is agreed upon, security and the issue of guarantees are vitally important (to ensure) that past troubles are not repeated, and easing up on these is out of the question," Yildirim said.

+Ankara supports a breakaway unrecognized state in north Cyprus which is heavily reliant on Turkish political and financial support.

-Britain, a guarantor power of Cyprus under a convoluted treaty which gave the island independence in 1960, said it was "enormously disappointed".
+Britain, the former colonial power in Cyprus and a guarantor nation under a convoluted treaty which granted the island independence in 1960, said it was "enormously disappointed".

 "Now is a time for calm reflection and consideration of next steps.
 Our commitment to a deal remains unwavering," a British government spokesperson said.